-- the inherent risks and uncertainties in developing drug platforms and products of the type we are developing; - delays in our preparation and filing of applications for regulatory approval; - delays in the approval or the potential rejection of any applications we file with the U.S. Food and Drug Administration, or the FDA, or other regulatory authorities; - any lack of progress of our research and development (including the results of clinical trials we are conducting); - obtaining on a timely basis sufficient patient enrollment in our clinical trials; - the impact of development of competing therapies and/or technologies by other companies; - our ability to obtain additional financing required to fund our research programs; - the risk that we will not be able to develop a successful sales and marketing organization in a timely manner, if at all; - our ability to establish and maintain strategic license, collaboration and distribution arrangements and to manage our relationship with Pfizer Inc., Teva Ltd. or with any other collaborator, distributor or partner; - · potential product liability risks and risks of securing adequate levels of product liability and clinical trial insurance coverage; - the availability of reimbursement to patients from health care payors for any of our product candidates, if approved; - the possibility of infringing a third party's patents or other intellectual property rights; - the uncertainty of obtaining patents covering our products and processes and in successfully enforcing our intellectual property rights against third parties; and - the possible disruption of our operations due to terrorist activities and armed conflict, including as a result of the disruption of the operations of regulatory authorities, our subsidiaries, our manufacturing facilities and our customers, suppliers, distributors, collaborative partners, licensees and clinical trial sites.
+- the inherent risks and uncertainties in developing drug platforms and products of the type we are developing; - delays in our preparation and filing of applications for regulatory approval; - delays in the approval or the potential rejection of any applications we file with the U.S. Food and Drug Administration, or the FDA, or other regulatory authorities, including the New Drug Application (NDA) we have filed with the FDA for taliglucerase alfa; - any lack of progress of our research and development (including the results of clinical trials we are conducting); - obtaining on a timely basis sufficient patient enrollment in our clinical trials; - the impact of development of competing therapies and/or technologies by other companies; - our ability to obtain additional financing required to fund our research programs; - · the risk that we will not be able to develop a successful sales and marketing organization in a timely manner, if at all; - our ability to establish and maintain strategic license, collaboration and distribution arrangements and to manage our relationship with Pfizer Inc., Teva Ltd. or with any other collaborator, distributor or partner; - potential product liability risks and risks of securing adequate levels of product liability and clinical trial insurance coverage; - · the availability of reimbursement to patients from health care payors for any of our product candidates, if approved; - the possibility of infringing a third party's patents or other intellectual property rights; - the uncertainty of obtaining patents covering our products and processes and in successfully enforcing our intellectual property rights against third parties; and - the possible disruption of our operations due to terrorist activities and armed conflict, including as a result of the disruption of the operations of regulatory authorities, our subsidiaries, our manufacturing facilities and our customers, suppliers, distributors, collaborative partners, licensees and clinical trial sites.

 In addition, companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in advanced or late-stage clinical trials, even after obtaining promising earlier trial results or preliminary findings for such clinical trials.
 Even if favorable testing data is generated by clinical trials of a drug product, the FDA might not accept or approve an NDA filed by a pharmaceutical or biotechnology company for the drug product.
 These and other risks and uncertainties are detailed in our Annual Report on Form 10-K for the year ended December 31, 2009, Section 1A, under the heading "Risk Factors" and are described from time to time in the reports we file with the Securities and Exchange Commission.
-We undertake no obligation to update, and we do not have a policy of updating or revising, these forward-looking statements.
+These forward-looking statements are only predictions and reflect our views as of the date they are made with respect to future events and financial performance, and we undertake no obligation to update or revise, nor do we have a policy of updating or revising, any forward-looking statement to reflect events or circumstances after the date on which the statement is made or to reflect the occurrence of unanticipated events, except as may be required under applicable law.